Forestry Mulching Services in Spokane, WA

 What Is Forestry Mulching?

 Two primary equipment types handle different conditions: drum mulchers use a cylindrical head with roughly 40 carbide teeth and a 50–75" working width, ideal for 4–9" material and producing a finer mulch finish.
 Disc mulchers use a rotating disc that handles stems up to 14 inches but produces a coarser output.
-Carrier choice matters too — tracked carriers offer better stability on slopes and soft ground, while wheeled carriers move faster on flat, accessible terrain.
+Both are effective for site prep, vegetation management, and fuel reduction.
+Tracked carriers offer better stability on slopes and soft ground, while wheeled carriers move faster on flat, accessible terrain.

 The result is a single-machine, single-operator, single-pass operation.
 The mulch layer is managed during operation to maintain a 2–4 inch depth — thick enough to protect soil and suppress weeds, but not so thick it smothers desirable regrowth.
 Over 12–24 months, the wood chip mulch fully decomposes, contributing organic matter back to the soil.